miguelgondu/blog_hugo/content/posts/2025-02-16/pcg-and-model-metrology.md

 benchmarks are *too general*, and we should be constructing specialized, **constrained** problems to test our optimizers, focusing on what a given practitioner needs.
-Moreover, our benchmarks are *static* (i.e. they're the same over time), and thus we run the risk of overfitting to them.
-We need **dynamic** benchmarks.
+Moreover, our benchmarks are *static* (i.e. they're the same over time), and thus we run the risk of overfitting to them.[^silly-optimization] We need **dynamic** benchmarks.
 One aspect that we have nailed, though, and that we should keep in future iterations is that our benchmarks are easily deployable, or **plug-and-play**.

+[^silly-optimization]: I've heard from two researchers in the field that one optimizer was performing surprisingly well in several benchmarks, optimizing them instantly... it turned out that the optimizer started by proposing the origin point {{< katex >}}(0, 0, \dots, 0){{< /katex >}}... which is coincidentally the optima location for several of these black boxes.

 These are the three keywords they claim make good benchmarks.
 Good benchmarks are